-In May 2019, I was invited to take part in the Artist in Community Residency organised by Creative Gippsland in partnership with Latrobe Regional Gallery.
+In May 2019, I was invited to take part in the Artist in Community Residency organised by Creative Gippsland in partnership with Latrobe Regional Gallery and Moe Library.

 Engaging with the local Community, I started the residency facilitating a literacy workshop for 16 people at Moe Library.
 The words used by the participants initiated my poetic process.
 From this emerged the poem Destroyer, Resurrector which then found its way on the surface of my drawing.

 A pale blue haze lifts the heavy dew.

 Slowly, I walk through a thick tinted glass.